 - No Contact Course Delivery: Draw upon available learning technologies to deliver courses in 1) a fully online unscheduled (asynchronous) format or 2) a fully online format including scheduled (synchronous) course meetings.

 - Low Contact Course Delivery: “Hybrid” course format combining asynchronous/synchronous online instruction with less frequent low contact face- to-face (F2F) instruction.
+This modality may also include course sections which offer simultaneous in-person and online instruction.
+Faculty teaching Hybrid course sections should document their instructional/course meeting plans with the appropriate Dean of Academic Affairs.

 - In-Person Instruction: A limited number of in-person courses may be offered under specific conditions and with full adherence to CDC and campus guidelines.
 These courses will be permitted in order to meet external/specialized accreditation requirements requiring skills-based instruction.